britishinfrance

 In practice, visitors to France from the UK are usually only asked for their passport, but please be aware of the above list as it may be applied by the French Passport Officer.

-From 2023, it is planned that new systems will be implemented, including in particular the European Travel Authorisation and Information System (ETIAS).
+From 2024, it is planned that new systems will be implemented, including in particular the Entry/Exit System (EES) and the European Travel Authorisation and Information System (ETIAS).
 The ETIAS will be a mandatory pre-condition for entry to the Schengen States (including the EU) for non-EU citizens who are visa-exempt - so for UK citizens.
 You will have to apply for this on the ETIAS website or app before travelling and pay a fee expected to be 7 euros.
 It will be checked together with the travel documents by the border guards when crossing the EU border.
 The latest information is that the ETIAS will be implemented from November 2023, although this represents the third delay so far as compared to the date first expected.
+Registration in the EES will be made on the first visit of the Third Country Citizen to the Schengen Area after implementation.
+More details on both systems are given in other articles on this website.

 If you are coming to France to work, but for less than 90 days, you do not need a visa but you may require a temporary work permit.
 A work permit is not required for work related to a sporting, cultural or scientific event, a seminar or trade show, the production and broadcast of cinematographic and audiovisual works, modelling, IT/ asset management/ insurance/ finance/ design/ engineering audit or expertise engagements.
 The list of exemptions is quite long, but do check with the French Embassy in London if you have any doubt on whether or not you need a work permit.